thiagogalvao/LYWSD03MMC/README.md

 # Troubleshoot
-Sometimes the devices get blocked, try to reset the Bluetooth interface with the follow commands:
+Sometimes the devices get blocked.
+Try to reset the Bluetooth interface with the following commands:
 ```
 sudo hciconfig hci0 down